1. Data Privacy Overview

 5. Analytic Tools and Advertisements

-This website uses the visitor action pixel from Facebook to measure conversions.
-The provider for this service is Facebook Ireland Limited, 4 Grand Canal Square, Dublin 2, Ireland.
-However, according to Facebook, the data recorded is also transferred to the USA and other third countries.
+This website uses the Meta Pixel for conversion tracking.
+This service is provided by Meta Platforms Ireland Limited, 4 Grand Canal Square, Dublin 2, Ireland.
+According to Meta, however, the data collected is also transmitted to the United States and other third countries.

-If you do not have a Facebook account, you can deactivate user-based advertisements from Facebook on the European Interactive Digital Advertising Alliance’s website: https://www.youronlinechoices.com/uk/your-ad-choices.
+If you do not have a Facebook account, you can find out how to disable interested-based advertising from Meta at

 6. Own Services